The Ben, Will & JD Hayes-trained Cox...

 The following is a list of the best trainers in the Australian horse racing industry, past and present:

 The biggest name in the Australian horse racing industry is undoubtedly the late Bart Cummings, the 12 time Melbourne Cup winning trainer referred to by many as the “Cup’s King”.
-The legendary trainer has come a long way from the 23 year old strapper who worked for his father Jim Cummings.
+The legendary trainer came a long way from the 23 year old strapper who worked for his father Jim Cummings.
 After establishing Saintly Place and Leilani Lodge stables, Cummings went on to train over 265 winning horses including five quinellas in the Melbourne Cup.
 As a great trainer for both sprinters and stayers, Cummings became a lifetime member of the VRC in 2004 and was also inducted into the Racing Hall of Fame as the only trainer to achieve the status of legend.

 Hall of Fame trainer Lee Freedman has idolised Bart Cummings since he first began his racing career as a 14 year old.
 With over 130 winners to his name including five Melbourne Cup wins, Freedman is one of the country’s greatest horse trainers.
 After establishing Markdel stables in Victoria, Freedman made history by training Makybe Diva for her 2004 and 2005 Melbourne Cup victories.
 However, for Freedman this isn’t enough as he now has the ambition to win the Prix de l’Arc de Triomphe in France.

 In a world dominated by men, Gai Waterhouse is one female who refused to bow down to the social norm and instead established herself as one of the best trainers in Australia.
 Following in the footsteps of her father, the legendary TJ Smith, Waterhouse began helping her father when she was 15 years old and has never looked back.
 The Hall of Fame inductee has trained over a hundred winners, including 2013 Melbourne Cup winner Fiorente!

 James Scobie raised eyebrows when his training involved combining standard track work with riding over jumps.
 However the method must have been successful with four Melbourne Cup wins, eight VRC Derbies, 12 Ascot Vale Stakes and 10 Bendigo Cups to his name.